 I've been in love with color since I got my first box of 64 crayons, little waxen soldiers standing at attention, representing infinite possibilities.

-Originally from the Cincinnati, Ohio area, we migrated to Tampa Bay 30 years ago.
+Originally from the Cincinnati, Ohio area, my husband and I migrated to Tampa Bay over 30 years ago.
 After raising our daughters and my 60th birthday, I started my second act of painting with acrylics on canvas in January, 2018.
 I’m enjoying the process as much as the conceptualization.

 I'm proof that it is never too late to truly see, create, and find your passion.
 My artwork has now become the way I tell my story.
 It is my way of exploring questions, and expressing gratitude.
 That includes donating paintings to be auctioned for charitable fundraisers, particularly organizations that spark advocacy in ocean/sea turtle conservation and child welfare.